| Tax

 individuals conducting qualifying exploration activity in British

+Columbia that is not financed by flow-through shares.
 Flow-through shares are shares issued by resource companies to

 raise equity capital for exploration work in Canada.
 By issuing